LERCAutomation/DataSelector-ArcPro-UserGuide/preface/preface.rst

 Acknowledgements
 ================

+The DataSelector tool was developed with funding from:

+* Greenspace Information for Greater London CIC
+* Thames Valley Environmental Records Centre
+* Sussex Biodiversity Records Centre
+* Surrey Biodiversity Information Centre

+And with additional funding from:
+* Dorset Environmental Records Centre
+* Isle of Wight Local Records Centre

-Many thanks are due to all the LERCs in the south-east of England and their staff who have, and continue to, fund and contribute to the Data Selector tool.
-It takes many developers, testers and users to build a truly useful tool (especially users who care enough to test new releases, report bugs and discuss feature requests).
+Many thanks are due to all the LERCs and their staff who have, and continue to, fund and contribute towards the DataSelector tool.

+.. raw:: latex

+	\newpage

 .. index::
 	single: Conventions used in this user guide